Hanover Township, Northampton County, Pennsylvania

-Hanover Township is a township in Northampton County, Pennsylvania.
-The population of Hanover Township was 10,866 at the 2010 census.
+Hanover Township is a township in Northampton County, Pennsylvania, United States.
+The population of Hanover Township was 11,785 at the 2020 census.

 Hanover Township is 7.7 mi northeast of Allentown, 67.4 mi north of Philadelphia, and 86.4 mi west of New York City.
-Hanover Township is part of the Lehigh Valley metropolitan area, which has a population of 861,899 and is the 68th most populated metropolitan area in the U.S. as of the 2020 census.
+Hanover Township is part of the Lehigh Valley metropolitan area, which has a population of 861,899 and is the 68th-most populated metropolitan area in the U.S. as of the 2020 census.